-Over the past few years, YouTube has grown in terms of inclusivity, especially in terms of disability and mental health.
-Whether it’s people educating others on various disabilities or people sharing their experience of what it’s like to be a disabled person, that side of YouTube is thriving and increasingly entering the mainstream.
+Over the past few years, YouTube has grown in terms of inclusivity, especially regarding disability and mental health.
+Whether it’s creators educating others on various disabilities or sharing their experiences of life as a disabled person, that side of YouTube is thriving and increasingly entering the mainstream.
 Last year, Summer in the City hosted its first Disability and Disfigurement Online panel, featuring creators such as Grace Mandeville and Nikki Lilly.

-Further explaining the competition, he adds, “the deadline was only 10 days away so I had to quickly come up with something else as my film would be too long.”
-It spurred him to create a poem called I Am Autism, which he labels as his favourite video to date.
-“It’s still the one that’s most special to me and that’s mostly because of the comments.
-If I need a little pick me up those are the comments I go and read and I’m instantly inspired again.”
+“The deadline was only ten days away,” he continues, “so I had to quickly come up with something else as my film would be too long.”
+This spurred him to create a poem called I Am Autism, which he labels as his favourite video to date.
+“It’s still the one that’s most special to me, and that’s mostly because of the comments.
+If I need a little pick-me-up those are the comments I go and read, and I’m instantly inspired again.”

-Chatting to us about what he likes about the platform, he mentions that “YouTube has always been a very embracing place, anyone will tell you that.
+Discussing what he likes about the platform, Connor mentions that “YouTube has always been a very embracing place, anyone will tell you that.
 All those quirks that people used to pick on you for are actually what people subscribe for.”

-However.
-YouTube could still be doing more in terms of educating people on autism and disabilities.
-Connor feels that “autism and disability as a whole is something that is starting to be noticed more in the mainstream YouTube community.”
-He adds that “it would be great for more creators to realise that making literally one video about autism could help so many people!”
+However, Connor feels that YouTube could still be doing more in terms of educating people on autism and disabilities.
+“Autism and disability as a whole is something that is starting to be noticed more in the mainstream YouTube community,” he says.
+“It would be great for more creators to realise that making literally one video about autism could help so many people!”

-Throughout the year, there are various events raising awareness for autism, including World Autism Awareness week, which is from 26 March to 2 April 2018, with 2 April being World Autism Awareness Day.
+This year’s World Autism Awareness Week is from 26 March to 2 April, with 2 April being World Autism Awareness Day.
 Connor recently made a video highlighting his own plans for the week.
-He took part in the night walk in London on the 16 March, as well as making various live videos for the National Autistic Society.
+He took part in the night walk in London on 16 March, as well as making various live videos for the National Autistic Society.

-Talking about improvements that Summer in the City could make in 2018 and future years, Connor says, “my biggest saviour would be a quiet room!”
-With the amount of people attending the event each year, we believe a quiet room would be a wonderful addition for those who are on the spectrum and those with anxiety etc. Sometimes you just need to have some time out at busy events!
+Talking about improvements that Summer in the City could make in 2018 and future years, Connor says, “My biggest saviour would be a quiet room!”
+With the amount of people attending the event each year, we believe a quiet room would be a wonderful addition for those who are on the spectrum and those with, for example, anxiety.
+Sometimes you just need to have some time out at busy events!
 Connor talks about his experience with the event in more depth in his video, Autistic Logistics: Summer in the City.

 We’re really excited to see what the future holds for Connor.
 He has done great things to date for the autistic community and we can’t wait to see where his channel goes next!